netsuite-upload-org/netsuite-upload/README.md

 By changing the `netSuiteUpload.rootDirectory` setting in `settings.json`, you can push and pull files and folders to/from a different base subfolder.

-## Very Important Fact!
+## Very Important Fact

 Your VS Code project **MUST MUST MUST** be rooted at the folder that maps to the SuiteScript NetSuite file cabinet folder.
 This extension assumes it is being used inside that folder.

 If you look in the left pane of VS Code and your top-level folder is "SuiteScript", you've done it wrong.
 Instead, do a `File...Open Folder` in VS Code and choose that SuiteScript folder to open.